 - Generate targeted reports for different internal and/or external audiences

-- Organize and track jobs, clarify project scopes, proactively manage risks, manage project escalations, ruthlessly prioritize tasks, and problem-solve
+- Organize and track jobs, clarify project scopes, proactively manage risks, deal with project escalations, ruthlessly prioritize tasks and dependencies, and problem solve

 - Develop strategies and implement tactics to follow through on those strategies

-- Solve complex business problems within allocated time and budget
+- Solve complex business problems within allocated timelines and budget

-Job expectations often depend on the seniority of the role itself and the size of the department or organization.
-Still, there are basic questions common to TPM candidates, regardless.
-These might include:
+TPM job expectations often depend on the seniority of the role itself and the size of the department or organization.
+Despite the potential variance, TPM candidates should prepare to respond to the following types of questions:

 - “Can you walk me through the process of designing an e-commerce platform?”

-- “How will you define milestones and communicate them to all stakeholders?”
+- “How would you define milestones and communicate them to stakeholders?”

-- “How will you identify risk, and how will you mitigate it?
+- “How would you identify risk, and how would you mitigate it?
 What are the different ways of identifying risks?”

 - “What would you do if a specific project is failing or if it won’t meet the deadlines?”